-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Collegium Pharmaceutical, Inc. and subsidiary as of December 31, 2015 and 2014, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2015 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Collegium Pharmaceutical, Inc. and subsidiary as of December 31, 2015, and the results of their operations and their cash flows for the years ended December 31, 2015 and 2014 in conformity with accounting principles generally accepted in the United States of America.

-/s/ Grant Thornton LLP

-Boston, Massachusetts March 18, 2016
+/s/ Grant Thornton LLP Boston, Massachusetts March 18, 2016